bitcointranscripts/bitcointranscripts/adopting-bitcoin/2022/how-to-get-started-contributing-sustainably-to-bitcoin-core.md

 You need to come to these conclusions and pretty much you do it on your own.
 Well I've always worked alone.
 Some people work in large organizations, some people work at Spiral, some people work at Chaincode, some people work at Blockstream.
-But even Blockstream, they only support one Bitcoin core developer, Andrew Chow, and I believe he works mostly alone unless you travel into an office.
+But even Blockstream, they only support one Bitcoin Core developer, Andrew Chow, and I believe he works mostly alone unless you travel into an office.
 So a lot of it is just alone time with a code, reading things, reading the mailing list, coming to your conclusions.

 Stephan: 00:08:17